-Haworthia are delightful little succulents that form very attractive and singular small houseplants.
-Generally easy to grow, the same best practices that yield healthy Aloe and Echeveria plants will also produce beautiful Haworthia.
-In terms of appeal, these small, low growing plants form rosettes of fleshy green leaves that are generously covered with white, pearly warts or bands, giving them a distinctive appearance.
+Haworthia are delightful, small succulents that form very attractive and singular, small houseplants.
+Generally easy to grow, the same best practices that yield healthy Aloes and Echeverias will also produce beautiful Haworthia.
+In terms of appeal, these low-growing plants form rosettes of fleshy leaves that are generously covered with white, pearly warts or bands, giving them a distinctive appearance.

 Light: Bright light, but not direct sunlight.
 These grow in similar conditions to other succulents.
 White or yellow leaves usually signify too much sun.

-Water: Water evenly and generously in the summer, letting the soil media dry out between watering.
-In the winter, reduce watering to every other month.
+Water: Water evenly and generously in the summer, letting the soil dry out between watering.
+In winter, reduce watering to every other month.
 Never allow water to collect in the rosette.

-Soil: Use a cactus mix or very fast-draining potting soil mixed with sand.
+Soil: Use a succulent mix or very fast-draining potting soil mixed with sand.

-Fertilizer: Fertilize during the summer growing season with a cactus fertilizer.
+Fertilizer: Fertilize during the summer growing season with a succulent fertilizer.
 Don't feed during the winter.

 Haworthia can be propagated at repotting time using offsets from the mother plant.
-When taking offsets, use a sharp knife or snippers and cut as close to the mother stem as possible to including as many roots as possible, then allow the offset to dry briefly before repotting it (similar to cuttings from other succulents).
+When taking offsets, use a sharp knife or snippers and cut as close to the mother stem as possible to including as many roots as possible, then allow the offset to dry briefly before repotting it.

 Subscribe to Receive News and Updates from World of Succulents: